 Annual Meeting Preparations – as of the distribution of these minutes, proxy cards and letters have been mailed out to every homeowner.
 Meeting is set for April 19th via Zoom.

-Rental properties within our community – Pursuant to ARTICLE XII, a motion was made and approved by the Board to change the ownership timeline from 6 months to 1 year before property can be rented out.
+Rental properties within our community – A motion was made and approved by the Board to change the ownership timeline from 6 months to 1 year before property can be rented out.
 Rules and Regulations have been updated to reflect this and have been updated on the website.

 A suggestion was also made to set a % of homes that can be rented out.
 The Board determined that this would need more exploration before implementation.

+A request was received from the new homeowner at #4514 for the board to grant an exception to the requirement that homeowners own their property at least least 6 months before renting, and the board voted unanimously against granting the requested exception.

 Board Membership Qualification – the Board will discuss at the next meeting.
 Possible qualifications could include: